 1 – Your frontline service team is where value is created or lost for your organisation.

 Those thousands of conversations, though, can prove to be a brand and marketing nightmare.
 But it should, and can, be a dream scenario – because those customers are calling, tweeting and emailing you.
 It means, at that critical impact point, you have complete customer engagement.
 And you can use that to build a bright future for your business if you take these simple but very effective steps to harnessing the impact point to maximum advantage.
-If your service team is able to able to provide consistent quality to customers they can be a far greater weapon than your sales and marketing team.
+If your customer service team is able to able to provide consistent quality to customers they can be a far greater weapon than your sales and marketing team.

 If you can ensure that every person in your service centre is completely aligned to the vision and values of the company and is, in short, a brand evangelist.
 A team of brand evangelists can ensure their conversations add value to the customer and company.

 Many companies create scripts for their service centre staff as part of their quality assurance program.
 But scripts cannot deal with the wide range of emotions, personalities and needs those staff are faced with day in, day out..
 A ‘smart conversation framework’ is the best way forward, using a conversation design that allows the team to keep track of conversations and know where to listen, clarify, execute and confirm satisfaction.

 The best way to build trust is through promises – promises that are kept.
 The way the conversation is handled is ‘the emotional currency’ which has the opportunity to build loyalty and bring about remarkable results.